ahmedsam007/NanoJet/SPARKLE_LOCATION_ERROR_FIX.md

     if isInDownloads {
         DispatchQueue.main.async {
             let alert = NSAlert()
-            alert.messageText = "⚠️ Please Move IDMMacApp to Applications"
+            alert.messageText = "⚠️ Please Move NanoJetApp to Applications"
-            alert.informativeText = "IDMMacApp is running from your Downloads folder.
+            alert.informativeText = "NanoJetApp is running from your Downloads folder.
 For automatic updates to work properly, please move the app to your Applications folder.\n\n1.
 Quit this app\n2.
-Drag IDMMacApp to Applications\n3.
+Drag NanoJetApp to Applications\n3.
 Open it from Applications" alert.alertStyle = .warning
             alert.addButton(withTitle: "I'll Move It")
             alert.addButton(withTitle: "Remind Me Later")